awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances.md

 ## Best Practices<a name="t2-best-practices"></a>

 Follow these best practices to get the maximum benefit from and satisfaction with T2 and T3 instances\.
-+ Use a recommended AMI
++ **Use a recommended AMI** — Use an AMI that provides the required drivers\.
+For more information, see [Release Notes](general-purpose-instances.md#general-purpose-instances-limits)\.

-  For Linux T2 and T3 instances, we recommend the [latest Amazon Linux 2 AMI](https://aws.amazon.com/amazon-linux-2/)\.
-+ Turn on auto\-recover

-  You can create a CloudWatch alarm that monitors an EC2 instance and automatically recovers the instance if it becomes impaired for any reason\.
++ **Turn on instance recovery** — Create a CloudWatch alarm that monitors an EC2 instance and automatically recovers it if it becomes impaired for any reason\.
 For more information, see [Adding Recover Actions to Amazon CloudWatch Alarms](UsingAlarmActions.md#AddingRecoverActions)\.